 It is a member of the mint family that tends to be coarse and clump-forming.
-It has tubular, two-lipped, bright scarlet-red blooms that are crammed into terminal flowerheads that are dense, spherical, and up to 3″ across.
+It has tubular, two-lipped, bright, scarlet-red blooms crammed into terminal flowerheads that are dense, spherical, and up to 3″ across.
 Please give them the appearance of messy mopheads.

 Flowerheads bloom on 2-4′ tall square stems covered in opposite, 3-6″ long, ovate to oblong-lanceolate, medium to deep green leaves with serrated sides.

 When leaves are damaged or crushed, a minty scent is released.
 An impressive whorl of beautiful, crimson-tinged, leafy bracts supports each flowerhead.

 The long summer bloom lasts from early to late summer for roughly 8 weeks.
 After bloom, plant foliage deteriorates, especially if it is mildewed.
 It attracts hummingbirds, butterflies, and bees, mainly gathered in large groups.

 Bee balm (Monarda spp. ), a native of the eastern United States and southeastern Canada, was valued in alternative medicine by Native Americans for its therapeutic properties.

 One of its names, bee balm, came from a well-known salve made from its resin and used to relieve bee stings.

 Oswego tea, another of its names, is derived from the Oswego Native Americans who once lived in what is now upstate New York's Oswego County.

 The Oswego people used the bee balm plant's leaves to make tea, which they demonstrated to the European immigrants.